Bulat-Ziganshin/EasyProtoBuf/README.md

 in particular gcc 4.7+ and clang 3.1+
 - now we support only little-endian and big-endian CPUs with runtime detection, but it can be improved to support other CPUs and compile-time detection
-- in principle, the library can be ported to C++98 with 3rd-party replacement of `<cstdint>`
+- in principle, the library can be ported to C++98 with a third-party replacement for `<cstdint>`

-CI: while the final goal is to support any C++11 compiler, so far we tested only:
+CI: while the final goal is to support any C++11 compiler, so far we have tested only:
 - Linux: gcc 4.7..14 and clang 3.5, 3.8, 7..18 on Ubuntu (x64);
 plus default gcc compilers on Ubuntu LTS 14.04..24.04, Debian 10..12 and CentOS/RockyLinux 7..9
-- Mac: clang 13..15 on Mac OS 11..13 (x64) and Mac OS 14 (ARM64), plus gcc 13 on MacOS 14
+- macOS: clang 13..15 on macOS 11..13 (x64) and macOS 14 (ARM64), plus gcc 13 on macOS 14
 - Windows: only MSVC in x64 and x86 modes (the latter is the only 32-bit build in our tests)
 - C++11 and C++17 modes for modern compilers (MSVC in C++14/17 modes)
-- big-endian cpus: the support is implemented, but has not been tested so far
+- big-endian CPUs: support is implemented, but has not been tested so far
-- planned: copy the CI scripts from [protozero][] and [xxHash][] which tests a lot of older compilers and non-x86 platforms
+- planned: copy the CI scripts from [protozero][] and [xxHash][] which test many older compilers and non-x86 platforms

 Implemented so far:
 - 100% of the library
 - 66% of the Codegen
-- 50% of the documentation (need exhaustive docs on the API and Codegen)
+- 50% of the documentation (more exhaustive documentation is needed for the API and Codegen)
 - 25% of CI (ideally it should test every C++11 compiler on the Earth with every combination of compiler flags)
 - 0% of the tests (the grand plan is to copy the exhaustive [protozero][] test suite)